anmcphee/hello-world/readme.txt

-Hello, my name is Andrew.
+Hello my name is Andrew.
-I am in San Francisco this summer on an internship.